google/WebFundamentals/src/_langs/en/updates/2015-07-23-devtools-digest-film-strip-and-a-new-home-for-throttling.markdown

 category: tools
 product: chrome-devtools
 tags:
-- bi-weekly
+- digest
 - update
-description: Discover the new film strip functionality and more in this first of many bi-weekly DevTools updates.
+description: Discover the new film strip functionality and more in this first of many DevTools Digest updates.
 featured-image: /web/updates/images/2015-07-23-devtools-bi-weekly-film-strip-and-a-new-home-for-throttling/featured.png
-permalink: /updates/2015/07/23/devtools-bi-weekly-film-strip-and-a-new-home-for-throttling.html
+permalink: /updates/2015/07/23/devtools-digest-film-strip-and-a-new-home-for-throttling.html
 ---
-## Bi-Weekly DevTools news, as fresh as it gets
+## DevTools news, as fresh as it gets

-The biggest news in this bi-weekly update is a little meta – it's this update itself!
-Every two weeks, I'll summarize what's happening in the world of Chrome DevTools, fresh off the press.
+The first news item in this post is a little meta – it's this update itself!
+Every now and then but at least once a month, I'll summarize what's happening in the world of Chrome DevTools, fresh off the press.

 And when I say fresh, I mean it: I'll talk about new features that have just